 How do you cope with the boredom—and even the guilt that comes from that boredom?

 When you’re bored playing with your kids

-1. Participate in activities you actually enjoy
+2. Play activities you actually enjoy

-5. Involve the kids in your world
+4. Involve your kids in your world

 - They learn life skills like cooking and comparing grocery prices.

 - They’re always playing or learning.
 Pulling weeds and planting seeds in your garden is your task but their imagination land of bugs and dirt.

 - If you’re happy, they’re happy.
 Involving them in your world helps balance your needs too.

 - They learn that other people have needs as well.
 They’re not always the center of the universe.